joeytwiddle/cheatsheets/gimp-resynthesizer.md

 1. Use the entire image, minus the bit you want to regenerate

-2. Or, select specific parts of the image you want to use fot regeneration
+2. Or, select specific parts of the image you want to use for regeneration

 Choosing 1. may require less planning on your part, but risks introducing things you didn't really want to regenerate.